-Agricultural Pesticides

-Herbicide Use and Application Pesticide and herbicide use is regulated through the Department of Agriculture & Industries.
-Improper use of pesticides or over spray from ac application of pesticides (crop dusting) is also handled by this Department.

-Agriculture & IndustriesPesticide Management(800) 642- ?-7761

-NPDES Permit - Pesticide Application(334) 394 1-4 318

-Pesticide Applicator License Pesticide applicators are required to get a license from Department of Agriculture and Industries.

-Agriculture & IndustriesPesticide Management(800) 642- ?-7761

-Pesticide Residues on Food

-Agriculture & IndustriesPesticide Residue Laboratory(334) 844- 1-4705

-• Pesticides Pesticide spill or fish kill due to pesticides, refer to the nearest Field Opera (See Spills). ations Office

-ADEM - Field Operations(334) 394

-ADEM - Water 1-7823

-Proper Disposal of Pesticides or Pesticide Containers ADEM - Land(334) 270-)-5637

-7.2 2 24

-Antifreeze

-ADEM - Land)-5637

-ADEM - Water(334) 271-

-Earth 911 (http://earth911.org/)1-800-253 3-2687

-Ashastas

-Asbestos • Removal

-ADEM - Air(334) 271 -7879

-Disposal

-ADEM - Land -7988

-•

-Batteries Disposal or Recycling (Universal Waste)

-ADEM - Land)-5637

-Blasting

-Alabama Department of LaborSafety(205) 254 I-1275

-Boat Sewage The U.S. Coast Guard and the Alabama Department of Conservation and Resources - Marine Police have regulations governing discharge of sewage from boats. your local phone book for the office nearest you, or contact: .
-Look in

-Alabama Department of Conservation & Natural Resources - Marine Police (334) 242- ?-Jb/J

-Marina pump-outs for boats

-ADEM - Clean Vessel Act Program(334) 394 1-4352
+Agricultural Pesticides Herbicide Use and Application Pesticide and herbicide use is regulated through the Alabama Department of Agriculture & Industries.
+Improper use of pesticides or over spray from aerial application of pesticides (crop dusting) is also handled by this Department.
+Agriculture & Industries a NPDES Permit - Pesticide Application(334) 394-4318 Pesticide Applicator License Pesticide applicators are required to get a license from the Department of Agriculture and Industries.
+Agriculture & IndustriesPesticide Management(800) 642-7761 Pesticide Residues on Food Agriculture & IndustriesPesticide Residue Laboratory(334) 844-4705 • Pesticides Pesticide spill or fish kill due to pesticides, refer to the nearest Field Operations Of (See Spills). fice ADEM - Field Operations(334) 394-4382 ADEM - Water(334) 271-7823 Proper Disposal of Pesticides or Pesticide Containers ADEM - Land(334) 270-5637 Antifreeze ADEM - Land ADEM - Water(334) 271-7943 Earth 911 (http://earth911.org/) Asbestos • Removal ADEM - Air(334) 271-7879 • Disposal ADEM - Land Batteries Disposal or Recycling (Universal Waste) ADEM - Land Blasting Alabama Department of LaborSafety(205) 254-1275 Boat Sewage The U.S. Coast Guard and the Alabama Department of Conservation and Natural Resources - Marine Police have regulations governing discharge of sewage from boats.
+Look in your local phone book for the office nearest you, or contact: Alabama Department of Conservation & Natural Resources - Marine Police(334) 242-3673 Alabama Department of Conservation & Natural Nescurces - Manne Folice(334) 242-3013 Marina pump-outs for boats ADEM - Clean Vessel Act Program(334) 394-4352

 Bottled Water Sale of Bottled Water the FDA.
 U.S. Food & Drug Administration(888)-463-6332 Bottled Water Production To use an Alabama water source (a spring for instance) to bottle drinking water, you must certify that the source meets public drinking water standards.
-ADEM - Water(334) 271-7773 Bushing Clauman D. C. H. Hill Mill W. H. G. G. H. H. H. H. Brownfields Cleanup Brownfields are old industrial sites that are often targeted for cleanup so that they can be used again.
-ADEM - LandEnvironmental Services(334) 271-7984 Chemical Spills/Dumping into Stream investigation (See Spills).
+ADEM - Water(334) 271-7773 Brownfields Cleanup Brownfields are old industrial sites that are often targeted for cleanup so that they can be used again.
+ADEM - Land(334) 271-7984 Chemical Spills/Dumping into Stream investigation (See Spills).
 Report to nearest Field Operations Division Office for Coastal Permitting Coastal permits to build structures on the beaches of Dauphin Island, Gulf Shores, and Orange Beach, or for permits to build commercial and residential developments in the coastal area which will be greater than five acres in size.
-ADEM Coastal / Facility Unit(251) 432-6533 Community Mater Systems Community Water Systems ADEM - Water Concrete Debris Disposal Clean concrete debris is not regulated as a solid waste and can be used as rip-rap in ditches or as fill material without a solid waste permit from the ADEM Land Division.
-ADEM - Land Army Corps of Engineers prior to placement because a permit may be required.
-U.S. Army Corps of Engineers 0.3.
-Anny Corps of Engineers Construction Stormwater Permits These permits are issued for construction sites of one acre or more, and in some cases, sites of less than one acre.
-ADEM - WaterStormwater Management Branch(334) 271-7836 Drinking Water Testing For private wells, refer to your local county health department for information on testing for bacteria.
+ADEM Coastal / Facility Unit(251) 432-6533 Community Water Systems Community Water Systems ADEM - Water Concrete Debris Disposal Clean concrete debris is not regulated as a solid waste and can be used as rip-rap in ditches or as fill material without a solid waste permit from the ADEM Land Division.
+ADEM - Land ADEM - Water Stormwater Management Branch (334) 271-7836 Drinking Water Testing For private wells, refer to your local county health department for information on testing for bacteria.
 This is the only free testing available.
 For a list of private laboratories that do more complete testing: ADEM - Water Emergency Management The Alabama Emergency Management Agency (AEMA) is responsible for keeping Alabamians safe from potential disaster and minimizing physical or financial suffering from these events.
 Alabama Emergency Management Agency(205) 280-2200 Endangered Species These are rare or threatened plants and animals that are regulated under the Federal Endangered Species Act that is administered through the U.S. Fish & Wildlife Service.
 U.S. Fish & Wildlife Service